 In The Owl Answers the relationship of race, gender and hybridity is very important because each of these categories fosters and enhances the other in unveiling the system of oppression upon Clara’s character.
 Dharmoon (2011) avers that when "race and class are considered in relation to gender", there may sometimes arise an “imposed stability to the trinity" that may miss "the variations that arise from different contexts" of what Dharmoon calls the "race-class-gender trinity" (234).
 However, within the context of Clara’s hybrid existence as a mixed-race woman, this “imposed stability” cannot be maintained and we argue that the racial and class-based instability further exacerbates the gendered oppression experienced by Clara, thereby leading to ultimate alienation.

 The records of feminist criticism with its various trends and approaches debate one simple fact.
-This fact is concerned within the ways in which man looks at this Othered entity, woman (bell hooks 1992).
-The two categories of race and gender need to be interrogated jointly in order to probe the amount of oppression .
+This fact is concerned within the ways in which man looks at this Othered entity: woman (bell hooks 1992).
+The two categories of race and gender need to be interrogated jointly in order to probe the amount of oppression experienced by African-American women.
 Anthropological studies have inspected the ways in which patriarchy centres man as the fundamental self and woman as a subsidiary.
 Accordingly, the African-American woman is doubly oppressed.
 Theorists of intersectionality, especially Crenshaw (1989, 1991), Patricia Hill Collins (1989), and Leslie McCall (2005) confirm the importance of “interlocking” relationship of the various categories of oppression in any discussion of empowerment.
 Amy C. Wilkins (2012; p.
 174) comments that scholars have widely examined race and gender as social structures, build and performed at both levels the macro and micro.
 These imposed categories delineate unequal social arrangements.
 Problematised identities arise from the merging of both imposed and chosen meanings.

 In the issues of persecution and empowerment, Crenshaw (1991) affirms that intersectionality discusses the “interacting” of “multiple dimensions” in the experiences of black women.
 Crenshaw confirms that in the social tally, the black woman is located at the lower place in hierarchy of subjugation and her distress of gender and race is unlike both a white woman and a black man.
 In her studies Crenshaw (1991) concludes that the black women agony is almost the consequence of intersectional types of race and sex.
 Crenshaw asserts that such suffering cannot be explicated within the argument of “either feminism or antiracism” (p.
 1244).
 Both dimensions must be investigated together within the perspective of intersectionality.
 Crenshaw finds that much of the agony of black women comes from the intersection of gender and race in the lives of black women.